Integrating genomics into the U.S. Endangered Species Act

 Faced with climate change, organisms must adapt in place or move—or they go extinct.
 Relative to dispersal, adaptation in response to environmental change remains poorly understood.
 Fortunately the recent development of molecular techniques for detecting local adaptation in wild populations has made it easier to evaluate this response.
 These tools offer important benefits for conservation practice in a dynamic world, since conserving adaptive capacity and evolutionary potential can improve the capacity for species to persist under the synergistic effects of climate change and habitat fragmentation.

-My research quantifies how local adaptation and gene flow interact to affect the evolutionary potential of these species in fragmented and warming habitats.
+My research quantified how local adaptation and gene flow interact to affect the evolutionary potential of these species in fragmented and warming habitats.
 This work helps us better understand the capacity of species to adapt to climate change, and what actions will be most effective to conserve biodiversity under global change.

-climate change impacts.
+Species distribution models (SDMs) are commonly used to forecast climate change impacts.
 These models, however, are subject to important assumptions and limitations.
 By integrating two independent but complementary methods, ensemble SDMs and statistical phylogeography, we addressed key assumptions and created robust assessments of climate change impacts on the arctic-alpine plant Rhodiola integrifolia, while improving the conservation value of these projections.